knative/docs/docs/getting-started/first-source.md

-In this tutorial, you will be using the [CloudEvents Player](https://github.com/ruromero/cloudevents-player){target=blank} to showcase the core concepts of Knative Eventing.
-By the end of this tutorial, you should have something that looks like this:
+In this tutorial, you use the [CloudEvents Player](https://github.com/ruromero/cloudevents-player){target=blank} to showcase the core concepts of Knative Eventing.
+By the end of this tutorial, you should have an architecture that looks like this:

 <figure>
   <img src="../images/event_diagram.png" draggable="false">